IBM/community-automation/ansible/roles/request_ocp_fyre/readme.md

     ocpVersion: "4.3"
 ```

+## Custom URLS/Version

-For Fyre the ansible role has support for deploying using some custom urls:
+This role has support for deploying using some custom urls into Fyre:
+e.g.

 ```
 - role: request_ocp_fyre
   clusterName: "myfirstcluster"